kingxkok/kingxkok.github.io/README.md

 ===

 ### The Problem
-It's hard to parse granular permissions.
+It's hard to parse granular permissions for a tool as the API filters only by user.
 Let's have the Permissions endpoint take in a tool as param and return permissions specific to that tool.
+We can also allow a mroe granular checking of permissions, as in by module, e.g. permission for Locations (can we create on the fly?).

 ### Why this is a Problem & Existing Solution
 Current API: https://developers.procore.com/reference/permissions